qianqian121/nd013/CarND-Vehicle-Detection/writeup.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and tried RGB, HSL, YCrCb, and other color spaces.
+I found the following give me a Okay result:

+Spatial Binning of Color: size = (32, 32)

+Histograms of Color: nbins = 32

+Histogram of Oriented Gradient (HOG): orient = 9, pix_per_cell = 8, cell_per_block = 2

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using skimage svc.
+I set the test rate as 0.2.
+('Using:', 9, 'orientations', 8, 'pixels per cell and', 2, 'cells per block') ('Feature vector length:', 8460)
+(10.26, 'Seconds to train SVC...')
+('Test Accuracy of SVC = ', 0.9882)

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search scaled window positions from y range 400-656 of the image ((64, 64),  [400, 500]),
+((96, 96),  [400, 500]),
+((128, 128),[450, 578]),
+((256, 256),[450, 656]) and came up with this:

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---